graipher/bluewalker/README.md

 If `-json` command line option is given, bluewalker will produce JSON encoded output.
 This applies both to _ruuvi_ and normal mode.

+### Writing JSON output to UNIX socket

+If `-unix <path>` command line option is given, the Bluewalker will try to connect to UNIX socket in given path and writes the JSON output to this socket.
+Note that even if `-json` command line option is not given, specifying UNIX socket path forces JSON output.

+The JSON data structures are specified below, when data is written to UNIX socket, the data is written without any identation as a string terminated by newline (`\n`) character.
+Thus, when parsing JSON data from UNIX socket, when newline is encountered you should have received a well -formed JSON structure.

+When data is written to stdout, the JSON structures are printed indented.

 ### JSON definitions

-When scanning in JSON mode, the scan results are printed to stdout as JSON array, where each element on the array represents one device and information gathered from it during scanning.
+When scanning in _collector_ mode, the scan results are presented as JSON array, where each element on the array represents one device and information gathered from it during scanning.
+In _observer_ mode, every received Advertising Data packet is printed in device information structure as it is received.

+The format for device information structure is
 ```
 	{
 		"data": [